 At sleep onset, core body temperature falls but peripheral skin temperature rises.

-Below is was a great article on body temperature in relation to sleep.
-I just posted some excerpts.
+Below is an article on body temperature in relation to sleep.
+I posted some excerpts.

 Thermoregulation, Tuck, 8 January 2019